digital-asset/ex-healthcare-claims-processing/README.md

 1. Log in as Primary Care Provider.

-   In the application, Dr. Paige Mattel is the name of the PCP.
 2. Go to **Provider Actions** tab and click on the contract.
 3. Select the **CreateReferral** choice.
 4. Enter Referral values: